synea/office-add-in-ng2/README.md

 Server side and client side projects are separate, meaning you can run each on their own.
 However, client side project runs on http, since Office Add-ins require SSL protected connection and running client-side project on its own won't do much good for local development.
 If you'll debug your add-in using **Office 365** or you have a server on the Internet with https connection, you can work only with **client-side** project.

-***Anyone who knows how to make Webpack starter Angular2 project compatible with local SSL enabled server solution here, you are welcome to fork.***

 One other reason why I didn't merge two project is, in case I (you) decide in the future to do more than just serving SSL protected content and do CRUD ops with 3rd party server/service.
 Not all scenarios let you work with client-side code only, so you may want to make your server-side code be more involved.